-The Accessible Information Standard is a legal requirement implemented across the NHS from July 31, 2016.
+The Accessible Information Standard is a legal requirement implemented across the NHS.
 It requires the CCG to make sure that the public, patients and service users who have information or communication needs relating to a disability, impairment or sensory loss receive support in accessing information they need.
 This will provide independence to make decisions about health, care and treatment.

 What does this mean?